What a childhood memory in a farmworker housing kitchen taught me about immigration, dignity, and the gospel.

 I also didn’t understand, at that time, how recently my own family had gone without.

 We had just moved to Oregon.
 Before that, we lived in a trailer in the Midwest, and I slept on a couch.
 I don’t think I knew we were poor until we weren’t anymore.
-My mom’s job in agriculture gave us a rental house.
+My mom’s new job afforded us a rental house.
 I had my own room.
 My own bed.
-And maybe that new awareness of having more made me notice, even at that age, when others had less—and when they gave anyway.
+And maybe that new awareness of having more made me notice, even at that age, when others had less, and when they gave anyway.

 Because that’s what happened.
 We showed up to give.
 But they gave more.